cllckn/software-testing/module5/README.md

   // 🟢 Test: Retrieve all products
   it("should retrieve all products", async () => {
     mockPoolInstance.query.mockResolvedValueOnce({
+      // mockPoolInstance.query: simulates the query method  of a database connection (mockPoolInstance) (runs fake query)
+      // mockResolvedValueOnce: identifies (determines) the returning value of the fake query
       rows: [{ id: 1, name: "Laptop", price: 999.99 }],
     });